verdict-project/verdict/README.md

-# Verdict: Interactive-speed, resource-efficient query processor
+# Verdict is Useful

-Verdict is an approximate, big data analytics system.
+Verdict is an Interactive-speed, resource-efficient query processor.
 Verdict is useful because:

 1. **200x faster by sacrificing only 1% accuracy**
    Verdict can give you 99% accurate answers for your big data queries in a